Nathaniel M. Allen

-Corporal Nathaniel M. Allen (April 20, 1840 — July 30, 1900) was a United States soldier who fought in the American Civil War.
-Nathaniel was awarded the Medal of Honor - the United States' highest award for bravery during combat - for his actions at the Battle of Gettysburg.
+Nathaniel M. Allen (April 20, 1840 — July 30, 1900) was an American soldier who fought in the American Civil War.
+He was awarded the Medal of Honor - the United States' highest award for bravery during combat - for his actions at the Battle of Gettysburg.
 He was presented the award in 1899, a year before he died.

 Early life

-Nathaniel was born in Boston, Massachusetts on April 20, 1840.
+Allen was born in Boston, Massachusetts, on April 20, 1840.
 His father Gaius Allen, who came from Acton, was a former soldier who served in the Davis Blues Regiment during the War of 1812.
-As a young man, Nathaniel worked in Boston as a watchmaker.
+As a young man, Allen worked in Boston as a watchmaker.
 When the civil war broke out on April 12, 1861, he immediately enlisted into the 1st Regiment Massachusetts Volunteer Infantry as a Private, on May 22, 1861, aged 21.
 In April 1862, he was promoted to Corporal of the Color Guard and maintained the rank for the rest of his military career.

 Battle of Gettysburg

-The Battle of Gettysburg started on July 1, 1863 and was fought until July 3, 1863.
+The Battle of Gettysburg started on July 1, 1863, and was fought until July 3, 1863.
 It was considered the turning point in the Civil War.
 It also created the highest number of casualties of the Civil War, with 23,055 Union troops killed, missing in action or wounded; and 23,231 Confederate casualties.

 Allen's battle started on July 2, one day into the battle.
 In the afternoon of that day, his regiment came under heavy small-arms fire from advancing Confederate infantry.
 In the midst of the fight, he was given the Regiment's U.S. flag from his wounded ensign William Eaton.
 Allen's commander then ordered the regiment to retreat from the advancing Confederates.
 Whilst retreating, Allen saw Sergeant William Kelren shot and killed - dropping the regimental flag beneath him.
 Allen immediately retrieved the flag from underneath Kelren’s body.
 He then ran back to his retreating regiment carrying both flags safely from the battlefield.
 It was for this action he was awarded the Medal of Honor.
 More than half of Allen’s regiment were killed or wounded in the battle.

 Later years

-After the Civil War ended, Nathaniel returned to Boston where he continued his old trade as a watchmaker.
-Several years later, however, Nathaniel's eyesight began to fail, making it impossible to work as a watchmaker.
+After the Civil War ended, Allen returned to Boston where he continued his old trade as a watchmaker.
+Several years later, however, his eyesight began to fail, making it impossible to work as a watchmaker.
 He then moved in with his sisters in South Acton, where he lived for the rest of his life.
-Nathaniel was awarded his medal of honor on 29 March 1899.
+Allen was awarded his medal of honor on 29 March 1899.
 36 years after the Battle of Gettysburg.
 Of the 1,527 Medals of Honor awarded for action in the Civil War, more than half were for capturing the flag of an enemy force or preventing one’s own flag from being captured.
 He died from nervous exhaustion and heart disease a year later on July 30, 1900, at age 60.
 He was buried in Woodlawn Cemetery in Acton.